-The Intensive English Program teaches general academic English and is designed for individuals who want to improve their English for personal or professional reasons.
+The Intensive English Program teaches general academic English and is designed for individuals or groups who want to improve their English to meet personal, professional, and academic goals.

 - Giving formal presentations